ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 Because Heroku is more mature, it is hard to find an unused domain name.
 I attempted multiple names - Code Capsules accepted my first Capsule name immediately.
 DigitalOcean doesn't let you enter your own domain name, unless you tinker in the settings.

-I also counted total number of UI clicks, that is, the total number of clicks after creating an account to get to a deployed product.
+I also counted total number of UI clicks, that is, the number of clicks after creating an account to reach a deployed product.

 | Code Capsules| Heroku |DigitalOcean|
 | ----------- |--------|-------|
 | 8 clicks    | 9 clicks|   11 clicks |

 Through this process, I found that Code Capsules was easier.
-As detailed in the [next](#code-capsules) section, Code Capsules follows a direct pipeline to deploy the web application.
+As detailed in the how to use [Code Capsules](#code-capsules) section, Code Capsules follows a direct pipeline to deploy the web application.
 There is less to click on and less clutter to get to production - and doesn't require a credit card.

 Lets take a look at how to create the web application I tested these platforms with, and how to deploy them to the platforms tested.